For the first time ever, the NHL is hosting a best-on-best international tournament in the middle of its regular season.

 Four Nations Face-Off Favorites

-Canada is listed first due to its place in the alphabet, but the Canadians should actually be favored to win the tournament as well.
-Canadians will be right to tell you it has won every best-on-best tournament since 2006, and Canada has claimed every best-on-best tournament played in North America since it was stunned by the U.S. in the inaugural World Cup of Hockey in 1996.
+Canadians will be right to tell you they have won every best-on-best tournament since 2006, and Canada has claimed every best-on-best tournament played in North America since its upset to the U.S. in the inaugural World Cup of Hockey in 1996.

 With a superstar-laden roster that features Hart Trophy winners Connor McDavid, Sidney Crosby and Nathan MacKinnon, plus perennial Norris Trophy candidate Cale Makar, Canada is loaded and rightly deserving of its place as co-favorites, especially since it will play two games at home in Montreal.

-Still, the questions for Canada will always come in goal, and there are bona fide concerns about Canadaโs goaltending.
+Otherwise, Canadaโs biggest question marks will be in goal.
+There are bona fide concerns about Canadaโs goaltending.
 The last time Canada won an international tournament, Carey Price was in net, and even though Jordan Binnington and Adin Hill have each won the Stanley Cup, the Canadians likely are perceived to have the tournamentโs worst goaltending.

 If Hockey Canada has been chomping at the bit to get a best-on-best tournament played, USA Hockey must have been as well.
 This is the golden age of American hockey, and the Four Nations roster reflects the incredible skill and depth of USA Hockeyโs development.

 Coaching has historically been an issue in previous best-on-best ideations, since the Americans have played a gritty, underdog style despite boasting superior talent.
-With two-time Stanley Cup winner Mike Sullivan running the bench, that shouldnโt be an issue this year, but it is something to keep an eye on.
+With a skill-laden roster and two-time Stanley Cup winner Mike Sullivan running the bench, that shouldnโt be an issue this year, but it will be worth keeping an eye on.

 Four Nations Face-Off Longshots

-Sweden actually was the last nation to win a best-on-best tournament, though Henrik Lundqvist was the goalie when the Swedes topped the Finns to claim the gold medal at the 2006 Torino Olympics.
+Sweden actually was the last nation aside from Canada to win a best-on-best tournament, though Henrik Lundqvist was the goalie when the Swedes topped the Finns to claim the gold medal at the 2006 Torino Olympics.

 The Swedes tend to play a smart style, but their roster is still loaded with offensive skill, keyed by William Nylander, Filip Forsberg and Elias Pettersson.
 Whether they have enough offensive firepower to get past the U.S. and Canada remains to be seen.